 Another rent assistance program that is funded by the US Department of Housing and Urban Development (HUD) is the Tenant Based Rental Assistance (TBRA) program.
-While the specifics of the program and the amount of assistance will vary by state and even county, in general the TBRA program can help with paying rent, utility bills, both rental and utility security deposits, and provide counseling.
-Case mangers that are part of a local housing authority or community action agency will also offer long term self sufficiency to the low income.
+While the specifics of the program and the amount of assistance will vary by state and even county, in general the TBRA program can help with paying rent as well as utility bills.
+Vouchers from TBRA may also help with both rental and utility security deposits,storage costs and provide counseling.
+Case managers that are part of a local housing authority or community action agency will also offer long term self sufficiency to the low income.

-Tenant Based Rental Assistance funds and grants are administered and distributed at the local level.
-The non-profit agencies that run the program have some flexibility in exactly what they offer, who is able to qualify, and the specifics to the amount and type of financial aid provided.
+Tenant Based Rental Assistance funds and grants are administered as well as distributed at the local level, often as part of Section 8 housing choice vouchers.
+The non-profit agencies that run the program have some flexibility in exactly what they offer as part of TBRA, who is able to qualify, and the specifics to the amount and type of financial aid provided.
 Some of the non-profits can decide to offer rental assistance programs, homebuyer programs, self-sufficiency programs, or offer aid to a targeted population.
 Other agencies will provide so called anti-eviction and displacement assistance programs, homeless prevention, and/or security deposit assistance programs.

 Type of rent assistance paid

-Qualified individuals can get rental assistance paid to them in the form of a grant or financial assistance.
+Qualified individuals can get rental assistance paid to them in the form of a grant or financial assistance or section 8 voucher.
 In addition the security deposit / utility deposit issued to them may be in the form of a low interest or zero percent interest loan or a grant.
 The payments will be made directly to the landlord or apartment management company in order to help families pay their monthly rent costs.

 While as indicated throughout this page, the exact amount of the rental subsidy offered by Tenant Based Rental Assistance will vary.
 In general the payment is the difference between 30 percent of the applicants adjusted total income and the applicable payment standard.
 This means TBRA pays a variable amount.